grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* [X] Should it be moved to a different part of the book? (post-storm, pre-stilt city?)
 		* no, cut it
 * garbage gyre:
-	* [ ] Add a scene where the outside landscape is detected on sonar:
+	* [-] Add a scene where the outside landscape is detected on sonar:
 		* huge sunken wrecked vehicles
 		* maybe getting towards the gargbage gyre -- ships that have sunk
 		* like the dream I had
+		* unfortunately, I think I have to leave this to radar as it already is in the book -- they need to be over the deep in the garbage gyre section for the end result.
-	* [ ] Might be cool to have people living out among the garbage gyre hulks -- trash pickers on small boats that wander among the hulks
+	* [X] Might be cool to have people living out among the garbage gyre hulks -- trash pickers on small boats that wander among the hulks
 	* [ ] Somewhere in here, the Grackle shows up again -- to their disbelief; conversation about why should the grackle still be after them with no cargo? -- and chases them into the Garbage Gyre
 		* "It's the same sensation as sticking your hand into a shit-filled toilet bowl."
 	* [ ] As the Grackle sinks, a voice comes over the ship-to-ship